 To some contemporary consumers, the vintage hook and loop used in the authentically made NASA watchbands confounds expectations.
 While it is understood that the SEB12100030 specification is a historical document, it is not always appreciated how much we take for granted modern materials and construction methods in making a quality strap.
 Quality, that is, if the criteria is "hard wearing", but not if the desire is being as authentic as possible.

-This contradiction is similar to the decision OMEGA made to preserve the Hesalite crystal in the Omega Speedmaster despite the availability of better alternatives.
+This contradiction is similar to the decision OMEGA made to preserve the easily scratched original Hesalite crystal in the Omega Speedmaster despite the availability of better alternatives.
 Nevertheless, I sell these straps as suitable for everyday use, provided allowances are made for performance of original materials, so it is important I allay these concerns.

-Sometimes one hears concern of the vintage loop tape that despite using the gentler VELCRO® brand #65 type hooks (compared to the specified #80 alternative), initial use will cause some of the pile on the loop tape to pull away.
+Sometimes one hears concern of the vintage loop tape that despite using the gentler VELCRO® brand #65 type hooks (compared to the other specified #80 type hooks), initial use will cause some of the pile on the loop tape to pull away.
 The remedy is simple: these loose fibers can be tidied up by sparsely snipping with sharp scissors and quickly the remaining pile that is left will stabilize and continue to provide adequate peel strength.

 You can reassuringly feel how secure this arrangement is every time you take off the watch.